Sb4394/Edgar-Analytics/README.md

 At the end of the file, we end all sessions and append the remaining logs in the log dictionary into the output file

+# Run Instructions

+Running the run.sh file in the project root directory will run the script and produce the results in the specified format in specified folder

+# Contact

+sbm4394@gmail.com